 Existing and new accounts – purchase an item with an existing account and with a newly created account.

-Create account and login before purchase – this is to test that the item you purchase gets added and connected to the correct account.
-Also you should not be prompted to login again once you have already been logged in.
+Create an account and log in before purchase – this is to test that the item you purchase gets added and connected to the correct account.
+Also, you should not be prompted to log in again once you have already been logged in.

 Login redirects – check the behavior of login feature on different pages.
 Some sites redirect the user back to the same page where they clicked the login link and some sites redirect the user to the accounts pages.
 This should be tested thoroughly.

 Payments are an essential part of testing e-commerce websites.
-After all this is what allows users to purchase for their items without the need to call a number to place their order.
+After all, this is what allows users to purchase their items without the need to call a number to place their order.

 Payment types – Different payment types should all be tested, e.g. Credit Card, Paypal, Bank Transfers, Instalments, etc